--Disclaimer- I would LOVE to own Watchmen, but currently, the only things I own from it is a copy of the graphic novel, the Ultimate Cut film version on DVD, some Rorschach cosplay stuff I bought to dress up in (since he's one of my favorite vigilante heroes, along with Batman and The Punisher), and, of course, this story.
+-Disclaimer- I would love to own Watchmen, but currently, the only things I own from it is a copy of the graphic novel, the Ultimate Cut film version on DVD, some Rorschach cosplay stuff I bought to dress up in - since he's one of my favorite vigilante heroes, along with Batman and The Punisher - and, of course, this story.
 Sigh…

-Why I Fight For You
+Why I Fight for You

-My name is Rorschach.
 I used to go by a different name, but after a certain night in 1975, my former self died in the fires of innocence and immaturity, and thus Rorschach was born from the ashes.
 That certain night in a run-down area of Brooklyn, my eyes were truly opened to the pure apathy and sickness of this city.
 Her name was Blair Roche, a young six-year-old girl who was kidnapped, most likely raped, murdered, and crudely cremated in a coal furnace.

-I did what I felt was just; I killed Gerald Grice and his two German Sheperds who were gnawing on the leg of a young girl, the young girl who was murdered there.
+I did what I felt was just; I killed Gerald Grice and his two German shepherds who were gnawing on the leg of a young girl, the young girl who was murdered there.
 Killed dogs with a meat cleaver.
 Didn't directly kill Grice - killed himself, really.

 This event served as the catalyst to make me who I am today.
 He and wanted multiple rapist Harvey Furniss were only two people I have ever killed.
 Let police take all others alive.

 Used to be soft on criminals.
 Not since that night, though.
 Much harder now.
 More blood.
 More broken bones.
 More admitted to hospitals in critical conditions.
 Less compassion for those who disgust me.
 Maybe it is how I should have been from beginning.

-I cannot save this city.
 It is like an incurable disease; the city of New York is the host, its scum are the parasites, and I am the medicine which only serves to prolong the inevitable.
 I eradicate the parasites on a nightly basis, filling up more empty spaces in city hospitals and prison systems.
 I stop the parasites from advancing to a later stage for only a short while before more take their places.
 I will not be able to keep this city safe for much longer; one day, I will be gone and ordinary people must be confronted with a choice to either do nothing and be overrun by the parasites which infect them further or take a stand against the unjust and become the vaccination.
-The battle rages on.

 It is this: I cannot be a bystander.
 I cannot bear to see an incident like that of the public rape and murder of Kitty Genovese ever again.
 I did not personally witness it, but seeing it on front page of newspaper was bad enough.

 Why did no one stop him when they knew the young Italian girl's life was in danger?
 Why did some even insist on staying to watch the malicious events unfold before their emotionless eyes?
 I cannot answer that question.
-I cannot answer for the rapist or any of the witnesses, who are all equally just as guilty for their own actions; him for what he did and them for what they did not do.
+I cannot answer for the rapist or any of the witnesses, who are all equally just as guilty for their own actions - him for what he did and them for what they did not do.

 I defend those who cannot defend themselves.
 I protect the average people who go on their nightly strolls in the wrong areas of town and happen to run into the local degenerates.
 Every mugger, thief, rapist, junkie, pimp, and murderer in this city knows my name and fears it.
 Good.
 I want them to.